pb33f/libopenapi/README.md

 original AST structure - everything you could need.

 libopenapi has a **porcelain** (high-level) and a **plumbing** (low-level) API.
-Every high level struct, has the ability to '**GoLow**' and dive from the high-level model, down to the low-level model and look-up any detail about the underlying raw data backing that model.
+Every high level struct, has the ability to `GoLow` and dive from the high-level model, down to the low-level model and look-up any detail about the underlying raw data backing that model.

 This library exists because this very need existed inside [VMware](https://vmware.com), we built our own internal